dev-grande/investio/README.md

 - **Login Page**
     - On the Login Page component is and input box that takes in your username, password that on submit calls the login function of the userService helper.
-- **User Service/User Reducer**
+- **Reducers**
-    - The User Service login function calls 2 methods:
+    - The User Reducer login function calls User Service login function and handles whether the call is a success or error:
-        - The login reducer to check if the user exists
-        - POST call ("users/authenticate") to the Mock Backend to add the user to our stored data
-- **Mock Backend**
         - Upon successful authentification, the Browser history path is updated to "/" ("/dashboard"), which trigers the listener in the root <App> component to switch the current page to the newly updated history path, the Dashboard page.
         - An unsuccessful authentification will send and alert to the Alert Reducer, which should trigger and alert message to show in the root <App> component
+    - The Alert Reducer updates an alert in the App component upon update with an error
+- **User Service**
+    - The User Service login function fetch call to the backend.
+        - POST call ("users/authenticate") to the backend verify is the username and password is correct
+            - If a the username does not exist in the database or if the password is incorrect a corresponding error will be sent back which should trigger an update to the Alert reducer
+            - Otherwise the fetch call is a success and the user data and jwt token is returned.

 ### Register Process